 My recent works are inspired by the 10,000 Islands off the coast of Southwest Florida.
 I often seek refuge in these islands.
 The peaceful isolation they offer feeds my spirit.
 These images are all solarplate prints, a form of photogravure using plates etched with sunlight and printed by hand using both intaglio and relief methods.
 The use of photography adds a nostalgic nature to the images, capturing a point in time as an uncertain future unfolds.
 In the channel markers I see reference points, offering a sense of direction and helping to navigate challenging times.
 Images of battered shorelines left behind in hurricane Irma’s path are rich subjects, the stripped tress revealing a skeletal dance of line while also serving as a reminder of the fragility of the ecosystem when faced with the overwhelming power of change.

-Andy Owen is an Associate Professor of Art at Florida Gulf Coast University.
+Andy Owen is a Professor of Art at Florida Gulf Coast University.
 He teaches multiple levels of drawing and non-toxic methods of printmaking at FGCU.
 Throughout his career his work has received numerous awards and has been regularly exhibited in regional, national and international exhibitions.

 Copyright © 2020 Summer Solitude - All Rights Reserved.